sc-ventures/cloudbreak-documentation/docs/deployment-options.md

  * Requires you to install Docker
  * Requires you to download the cbd tarball, extract it, and configure Cloudbreak deployer

-To get started, refer to [Launch Cloudbreak on your own VM](vm-launch.md).
+### Deployment on OpenStack

+You must launch Cloudbreak on OpenStack manually by installing Cloudbreak deployer on your own VM (the production option).
+There is no available quickstart option.